Data-and-Trust-Alliance/DPS/specification.md

 To mitigate these risks, organizations should:

-- Invest in and implement robust access controls and authentication mechanisms for datasets
+- Invest in and implement robust access controls and authentication mechanisms for datasets.
-- 	When PI or sensitive information is present in a dataset invest in Privacy Enhancing Technologies (e.g., encryption) to add additional protection
+- 	When PI or sensitive information is present in a dataset invest in Privacy Enhancing Technologies (e.g., encryption) to add additional protection.
-- 	 nvest in practices to ensure compliance with relevant data protection laws and regulations by adhering to best data governance and privacy practices
+- 	 Invest in practices to ensure compliance with relevant data protection laws and regulations by adhering to best data governance and privacy practices.

 # 7. Annex